GAMMA MU FOUNDATION

 - payroll except for salaries directly related to the project for which funding is being provided

 1 .1 Proposal Submission and Processing.
 The Foundation accepts grants applications from January 2nd through March 31st each year for our annual grants cycle that runs from October 1st of the same year to September 30th of the following year.
 The Grants Committee reviews proposals, requests additional information as needed, and may conduct site visits; the Grants Committee then makes recommendations to the Board of Directors.
 The Board reviews committee recommendations and makes funding decisions in June of each year.
 Applicants usually receive written notification of Board action in July.
 Distribution of grant funds for successful applicants is normally made in August/September (50%) and the following March/April (the remaining 50%).

 2.0 Grant Purposes

-- ensuring the ongoing support of LGBT health and social service organizations;
+- ensuring the ongoing support of LGBTQ health and social service organizations;

-- enhancing the community through support of projects identifying the Foundation as a source of support for the LGBT community;
+- enhancing the community through support of projects identifying the Foundation as a source of support for the LGBTQ community;

 - increasing the grantee’s organizational capacity and resources to assure continued program viability after Foundation support terminates; and

-- giving priority consideration to proposals that provide services in rural and/or underserved settings.
+- giving priority consideration to proposals that provide services in rural and/or underserved communities.